N.C. students who have battled COVID-19 reflect on what they experienced and what lies ahead

 Besides the stress of classes, Nguyen was dealing with loss of smell, fatigue and nasal headaches, as well as mental stress because of her parents’ marriage problems.

 She said she was frustrated with the whole situation because she had taken quarantine seriously and never left her house.
-Her dad brought the virus home after a shift at the retirement home where he works and infected her mom and her.
+Her dad brought the coronavirus home after a shift at the retirement home where he works and infected her mother and her.

 “You realize that life is so short, so why am I doing things that I don’t completely enjoy when I could be using that time to do other things like reading or like really delving into my homework more,” she said.
 “When instead I’m just doing things that don’t fully make me happy.”